-According to the National Cancer Institute, about a third of American adults experience a sunburn each year, and more than 33,000 of these burns require emergency room visits.
+According to the National Cancer Institute, about a third of American adults experience sunburn each year, and more than

-There are no magical cures for sunburns, but there are a number of ways you can support your body’s natural healing process.
-Let’s take a look at the most effective ways to heal a sunburn faster.
+Let’s take a look at the most effective ways to heal sunburn faster.

-To heal from a sunburn, you need to give your body time to replace the skin that was damaged.
-There’s a limit to how fast your body can heal itself, but you can maximize the healing process by getting plenty of rest, staying hydrated, and moisturizing your skin.
+There’s a limit to how fast your body can heal itself, but you can maximize the healing process by:

 - Get lots of sleep.
 Sleep restriction disrupts your body’s production of certain cytokines that help your body manage inflammation.
 This disruption can negatively affect your body’s ability to heal itself.

 - Avoid additional sun exposure.
-Exposing a sunburn to more UV rays can further damage your skin.
+Exposing sunburn to more ultraviolet (UV) rays can further damage your skin.
 If you have to go out, try to cover your sunburn with clothing and wear sunscreen.

 - Apply aloe vera.
 Aloe vera contains a substance called aloin that